-This Regulation shall apply to nutrition and health claims made whether in the labeling, presentation or advertising of foods to be delivered as such to the final consumer.
+This regulation applies to nutrition and health claims made whether in the labeling, presentation, or advertising of foods to be delivered as such to the final consumer.
 Nutrition and health claims may be used in the labeling, presentation and advertising of foods placed on the market.
 The use of nutrition and health claims shall not: